saepark/saepark.github.io/research.md

 ## Research

 **Publications**
-* The Mechanisms and Components of Knowledge Transfer within Organizations (w/ Linda Argote, Jerry Guo & Oliver Hahl).
+* The Mechanisms and Components of Knowledge Transfer within Organizations. (w/ Linda Argote, Jerry Guo & Oliver Hahl).
 Forthcoming in _Organization Science._

 **Working Papers and Work in Progress**
 * How Performance Incentives Impact Networks, Content, and Utilization of Shared Knowledge: Evidence from Digital Trace Data on Firm KMS. _Working Paper (Job Market Paper.)_